 Confidence in Targeting | Calibrated and Repeated Data

 Why does calibrated data matter to you?
-SkyTEM is the only system calibrated at the Lyngby test range in Denmark, allowing for direct comparison with previous SkyTEM and ground based or borehole EM datasets together with complete traceability back to the Lyngby TEM reference model.
+SkyTEM is a one-time calibrated system, allowing for direct comparison with previous SkyTEM and ground based or borehole EM data sets together.

 A paper by James Reid (Geoforce Pty Ltd), describing SkyTEM results from a uranium mapping program said SkyTEM “has a self-response below the natural noise level, and there is therefore no requirement for drift correction or levelling of the data.
 A recent SkyTEM survey at Pells Range has yielded results consistent with mapped geology and extensive regional drilling.
 The survey clearly identified a palaeochannel system within the Moogooloo Sandstone which is associated with known uranium mineralisation, and has provided clear targets for follow-up drilling.”
 From the abstract found here.